Arteriole: Blood pressure

 Blood pressure in the arteries supplying the body is a result of the work needed to pump the cardiac output (the flow of blood pumped by the heart) through the vascular resistance, sometimes termed total peripheral resistance.
 An increase in the tunica media to luminal diameter ratio has been observed in hypertensive arterioles (arteriolosclerosis) as the vascular wall thickens and/or luminal diameter decreases.

 The up and down fluctuation of the arterial blood pressure is due to the pulsatile nature of the cardiac output and determined by the interaction of the stroke volume versus the volume and elasticity of the major arteries.

 The decreased velocity of flow in the capillaries increases the blood pressure, due to Bernoulli's principle.
 This induces gas and nutrients to move from the blood to the cells, due to the lower osmotic pressure outside the capillary.
 The opposite process occurs when the blood leaves the capillaries and enters the venules, where the blood pressure drops due to an increase in flow rate.
 Arterioles receive autonomic nervous system innervation and respond to various circulating hormones in order to regulate their diameter.
 Retinal vessels lack a functional sympathetic innervation.

-Stretch
+Autoregulation

-Further local responses to stretch, carbon dioxide, pH, and oxygen also influence arteriolar tone.
+Arteriole diameter varies according to autoregulation of organs or tissues to maintain sufficient blood flow despite changes in pressure via metabolic or myogenic factors which include stretch, carbon dioxide, and oxygen among other factors.
 Generally, norepinephrine and epinephrine (hormones produced by sympathetic nerves and the adrenal gland medulla) are vasoconstrictive acting on alpha 1-adrenergic receptors.
 However, the arterioles of skeletal muscle, cardiac muscle, and pulmonary circulation vasodilate in response to these hormones when they act on beta-adrenergic receptors.
 Generally, stretch and high oxygen tension increase tone, and carbon dioxide and low pH promote vasodilation.
 Pulmonary arterioles are a noteworthy exception as they vasodilate in response to high oxygen.
 Brain arterioles are particularly sensitive to pH with reduced pH promoting vasodilation.
 A number of hormones influence arteriole tone such as angiotensin II (vasoconstrictive), endothelin (vasoconstrictive), bradykinin (vasodilation), atrial natriuretic peptide (vasodilation), and prostacyclin (vasodilation).